How can I advertise with you?

 Which publications do you accept review product for?

-At this stage we are just reviewing products in NetGuide, Start-Up, GameConsole and MacGuide, but later on we are considering reviews for our other business publications.
+At this stage we are just reviewing products in NetGuide, Start-Up, GameConsole and MacGuide, but occasionally we can consider reviews for our other business publications.
+The problem we face with business or enterprise products is that we don’t have the right environment nor technical experience to fully test some of the more complex solutions.

 What does participation in the review scheme get me?

-Submitting your products for review in our magazines is a great way of receiving at least half a page of coverage, which will feature up to two high-resolution images of the product along with a discussion detailing the product’s features, specifications, pros and cons.
-All of the products reviewed will participate in our new ‘rosette’ scheme, and will be eligible to receive any of a number of awards, which you’re welcome to use in your own marketing for the product in question.
+Submitting your products for review in our magazines is a great way of possibly receiving a half a page of coverage, which will feature up to two high-resolution images of the product along with a discussion detailing the product’s features, specifications, pros and cons.
+Selected products reviewed will participate in our new ‘rosette’ scheme, and will be eligible to receive any of a number of awards, which you’re welcome to use in your own marketing for the product in question.

-Techday is happy to provide the rosette artwork shown below to you upon request.
+Techday is happy to provide the rosette artwork shown below as high resolution images upon request.

 What happens to the review product?